Connecting clustering and the cosmic web:Observational constraints on secondary halo bias: Introduction

 In this paper, we use an extended SDSS group catalogue based on a refined version of the \citet{rodriguez2020} method to provide observational constraints on secondary halo bias, understood here as any potential dependence of group (central galaxy) bias at fixed group mass.
+A key challenge stems from the uncertainty in the estimation of halo masses, an inherent limitation affecting many observational studies of galaxy and halo bias.
+This includes analyses that seek to detect assembly bias from galaxy clustering, especially those that do not explicitly rely on mock catalogues for validation.
+In our work, we employ halo masses derived from abundance matching.
+Although not a direct measurement of mass, the mass calibration in our group catalogue has been shown to align well with weak gravitational lensing estimates \citep[e.g.][]{Gonzalez2021} and is widely considered an effective indicator of the mass of the halo hosting the central galaxy.

+More restrictive definitions of secondary bias have been adopted in the literature.
+However, as mentioned above, we adopt a broad and operational definition of secondary halo bias that encompasses both environmental and central galaxy properties.
+This definition is intentionally generic and primarily motivated by observational considerations, allowing us to compare different dependencies within the same framework consistently.
 We explore several secondary dependencies, including both central galaxy properties and environmental metrics.
 To characterise the environment, we use local density measurements on multiple physical scales, as well as the distance of galaxies to the critical points of the density field, as defined by the cosmic web reconstruction from DisPerSE \citep{Malavasi2020a}.
 Our work provides key observational constraints on secondary bias, establishing a hierarchy of dependency strengths that can be directly compared with simulations.
-Previous studies have in fact explored this environmental dependence with different approaches.
+Previous studies have, in fact, explored this environmental dependence with different approaches.
 In simulations, \cite{Paranjape2018} proposed the key role of tidal anisotropy as a mediator between bias and internal halo properties, whereas \cite{MonteroRodriguez2024} provided detailed predictions for the dependence of clustering on the distance to the DisPerSE critical points in the IllustrisTNG hydrodynamical simulation.
 On the observational side, \citet{alam2019} measured the dependence of clustering on several of these environmental properties and used these results to constrain modified halo occupation distribution (HOD) models aimed at testing assembly bias.
 Our analysis complements these efforts by providing a direct measurement, using a cluster catalogue to achieve precise halo mass control and isolate the geometric influence of the density and cosmic web.